kitnil/awesome/README.md

 ## JavaScript

+- [GateOne](https://github.com/liftoff/GateOne) - Gate One is an HTML5-powered terminal emulator and SSH client
+- [webui-aria2](https://github.com/ziahamza/webui-aria2) - The aim for this project is to create the worlds best and hottest interface to interact with aria2.
+Very simple to use, just download and open index.html in any web browser.
+- [Poffer](https://github.com/Zhouzi/Poffer) - Automate sharing Pocket links to Twitter through Buffer.
 - [git-history](https://github.com/pomber/git-history) - Quickly browse the history of any GitHub file
 - [statsd](https://github.com/etsy/statsd) - Daemon for easy but powerful stats aggregation
 - [influxdb-ui](https://github.com/danesparza/influxdb-ui) - :racehorse: A simple UI for InfluxDB